Adalbert Volck (Nazi Party official): North German Directory

 With Hitler in prison and the Party outlawed, the Nazi movement was in disarray and several front organizations arose to fill the void.
 In Bavaria in southern Germany, this took the form of the Greater German People's Community (GVG), organized in January 1924.
 This was headquartered in Munich and first headed by Alfred Rosenberg and then by Hermann Esser and Julius Streicher.
 In northern Germany, a rival organization, the National Socialist Freedom Party (NSFP), was organized in April 1924 by von Graefe and Erich Ludendorff from some former adherents of the outlawed Nazi Party and the DVFP, which remained the dominant influence.

-Volck, though based in northern Germany, strenuously disagree with one of the central elements of the NSFP platform, namely, participation in parliamentary elections at the state (Landtag) and national (Reichstag) levels.
+Volck, though based in northern Germany, strenuously disagreed with one of the central elements of the NSFP platform, namely, participation in parliamentary elections at the state (Landtag) and national (Reichstag) levels.
 He still clung to the original revolutionary orientation of the Nazi Party and viewed the NSFP as just another bourgeois party associated with the hated Weimar Republic.
-Refusing to join the NSFP, Volck assembled a coalition of like-minded individuals on 3 June 1924 in Hamburg and established an arbeitsgemeinschaft (working group) headed by a three-person Directorate.
+Refusing to join the NSFP, Volck assembled a coalition of like-minded individuals on 3 June 1924 in Hamburg and established an Arbeitsgemeinschaft (working group) headed by a three-person directorate.
 For this reason it was referred to as the North German Directory.
 His two deputies in the triumvirate were Ludolf Haase of Göttingen and Reinhard Sunkel of Griefswald.
 Volck immediately issued instructions establishing a very tight chain of command flowing from the Directory to state, provincial, regional and local Party organizations.
 However, citing previous business commitments, on 6 June he turned over the day-to-day running of the Directory to Haase for two months.

 A nationwide conference for Nazi Party leaders had been scheduled for 20 July at Weimar.
 On the agenda was formulation of the Party's position on Ludendorff's anticipated plan for a unification of all Nazi elements throughout Germany with the NSFP.
 Haase, intent on getting Hitler's backing for the Directory's anti-unification position, wrote to him on 14 June 1924 through a friend, Hermann Fobke, who was jailed along with Hitler in Landsberg and was acting as his correspondence secretary.
 Haase pressed Hitler for a commitment not to sanction a merger of the Nazi Party elements with the NSFP.
 On 16 June, Hitler responded by refusing to intervene in the factional dispute or to allow his name to be used in support of any political position.
 He essentially withdrew from the leadership of the Party until such time as he was released from prison and regained his freedom of action.